Explore the Latest Business Insights

 1. Accounts on Platforms

-Before going for SharePoint and Salesforce integration, it is essential to have an account on both platforms.
+Before going for SharePoint and Salesforce integration, it is essential to have an account (Salesforce System Admin and SharePoint Online Admin profile) on both platforms.
 In Salesforce, you need a valid subscription with API access.

 2. Licensing